PovertyAction/PII_detection/README.md

 # PII Application

 ### About
 This application identifies likely PII (personally identifiable information) in a dataset.
-To use, download the .exe from the latest release and follow the in-app directions.
+To use, download the .exe installer from the [latest release](https://github.com/PovertyAction/PII_detection/releases/latest) and follow the in-app directions.

 This tool is current listed as an alpha release because it is still being tested on IPA PII-containing field datasets.